 THE 2021 ESU ROLY SUSSEX SHORT STORY COMPETITION

-The 2021 ESU Roly Sussex Short Story Competition is now open for entries.
+The 2021 ESU Roly Sussex Short Story Competition is now closed.
+Entries are being assessed by the panel of judges.

 This prized literary award is designed to foster original creative writing of outstanding quality, including experimental, challenging or thought-provoking work.